GrapeCity/DsExcel-Java/README.md

 * Cell background in the exported pdf is black even though it is "lightgray" in json.(DOCXLS-2438)
 * Error occurs when from json.(DOCXLS-2440)
 * Cell rich text is rendered wrong in the exported pdf when the cell is a combo cell type.(DOCXLS-2443)
-* Top alignment is changed to bottom in SpreadJS after loading json from GcExcel .(DOCXLS-2469)
+* Top alignment is changed to bottom in SpreadJS after loading json from DsExcel .(DOCXLS-2469)
 * Error occurs when importing Excel file with a lot of inline strings.(DOCXLS-2473)
 * The saved Excel is corrupted when creating a Pivot table with SubTotalType.None.(DOCXLS-2470)
 ### Changed